leomozzer/policy-as-code/README.md

 Repository that contains a list of policies created and implemented in my current Azure tenant.

 It was created modules to handle the deployment over subscriptions and management groups.
+Also it was used an existing module that is mentioned below to test the deployment of policies.

 A github action was also implemented to perform the CI/CD of the deployment.